RobbiC13/RobbiC13/README.md

 ### 👩‍💻: About Me :

-I am a Junior Software Developer specializing in Python and JavaScript.
+I am passionate about application security.
+I have experience as a full stack web developer, specializing in Python and JavaScript.
+Recently I completed a SANS cybersecurity bootcamp where I earned my GIAC GSEC, GCIH and GCLD.
+I also have earned my AWS Cloud Practitioner certification.
+Combining my knowledge of cybersecurity and the SDLC, I want to help companies create secure applications and products.

 ---